HOW DO I PROVE THAT I AM DISABLED?

-Once you file your application, it usually takes about three to five months to get a decision.
+Once you file your application, it usually takes several months to get a decision.
 However, around sixty-four percent of applicants are denied at this level.

-If you are denied, it is taking anywhere from one year to a year and a half from the date that you file your Request for Hearing to get a hearing.
+If you are denied, you must file a reconsideration appeal before you can file your Request for Hearing to get a hearing.
 Then, it may take the Administrative Law Judge anywhere from one to three months to issue your decision.